Planning Your Trip

 For dessert or a snack anytime, don’t miss the local bakeries, as they serve plenty of unique traditional pastries that you won’t find anywhere else, such as the famous, mouth-watering custard tarts, called “Pasteis de Nata.”
 These flavorful, individual-sized treats are sold in just about every bakery in the country, and each place’s recipe is a bit different, too.
-It’s not the time to diet…these innocent-looking pastries go down easy, so it’s not unusually to devour several in one sitting.
+It’s not the time to diet… these innocent-looking pastries go down easy, so it’s not unusual to devour several in one sitting.

 Where to Stay

-Both Lisbon and Porto have major airports with many flights each day (and plans are in the works for a new international airport in Lisbon soon, too).
+Both Lisbon and Porto have major airports with many flights each day.
 Although the airports are a quick taxi ride from the cities, it takes more time than you might think to get through the Lisbon airport security and customs/immigration checkpoints, so be sure to leave yourself extra time.
 There’s also a lot of shopping opportunities at the airport, so it’s a great place to pick up those extra souvenirs.